amanullah97/Titan/README.md

    - Maintain a detailed activity log that records recent interactions and updates for each patient.
    - Track changes, including who edited which patient field, ensuring transparency and accountability.

+6. **Migration Support:**
+   - Implement database migrations to manage schema updates and ensure data consistency.
+   - Use Django's migration commands to apply changes to the database schema.

 ### Getting Started:

 Follow these steps to set up and deploy Titan Patient Management System: